 In most cases, if you didn’t file a previous year’s tax return, you can do it retroactively.
 Although often more cumbersome, you can prepare and submit most state tax returns late.

-There are many consequences to not filing federal tax returns (IRS) and State when you are required or you have a balance owed.
+There are many consequences to not filing federal (IRS) and state tax returns when you are required or you have a balance owed.
+The consequences vary based on how long since you last filed taxes.
 In most cases, filing a tax return is usually in your best interests.
 Here are the steps to file back taxes or deal with unfiled returns.

 Collect All Necessary Documentation